Why are there so many rabbits in my neighborhood?

-There are several species of wild rabbits—most are called cottontail rabbits—who, between them, live across most of North America.
+There are several species of wild rabbits—most are Eastern cottontail rabbits—who live across most of North America.
 Cottontails like to live at the edges of open areas.
 In fact, they are rarely found in dense forests or open grassland.

 Here today, gone tomorrow is one way to describe rabbits in suburbia.
 Given the many predators who make meals of rabbits, their populations can rise and fall dramatically over the course of a year.
 Sometimes, by doing nothing and letting nature take its own course, the homeowner sees the same result as they might from trying to "control" rabbits.